shO0k/sketch.io/README.md

 Components:
 1) sketch-to-pdf software interface
-2) pdf-to-edge detection model: extracts relevant features from pdfs (and other file types later)
-3) file crawler: iterates through local file/directory hierarchy to scan the contents of each file
+2) file crawler: iterates through local file/directory hierarchy to scan the contents of each file
-4) feature comparison model: compares the extracted imagistic features between two files
+3) feature comparison model: compares the extracted imagistic features between two files (CLIP, openCV for now)

 Model outline:
 Converts user inputted sketch to a .pdf/.png.jpeg file > extracts features from file > iterate through file hierarcy and extract features from each file > compare features and output a list of local files rank-ordered by probability of match.